LEOTAX Elite S2 SN-306677 with Leonon 5Cm f2 lens

 Additional Photographs can be taken if you need other angles, and if you have any comments or questions or would like to make an offer, please feel free to contact us.

 Leica Model Ia SN 24708 Body, black paint, without lens

 1925-1930.
 The first commercial Leica.
 First 35mm mass-produced camera.

 A piece of history, this is the original 35mm camera model from Leica.
 This camera does not have its original lens with it anymore, and I will be looking for one in the future, but perhaps you have one for it?
 The lens ring on the camera is the female part of the original lens, but the rest is missing.
 Also note that the "hockey stick" has been modified from its original full size, and the "Buddha" style lugs seem to have been added as well, probably a factory modification in the 50's is my guess.

 Our is the 5 digit serial, which makes it more affordable than the 3 or even 4 digit examples, which can be very expensive.
 Condition is about EX++ and the shutter is firing well although sluggish at the lower end.
 The finder is clear and the camera seems to be functioning as intended.
-It will be sent for a CLA someday as time permits.
+Would need some TLC from the next owner.